wolfofdalalst/keeper-app/README.md

 # Keeper App
-Notes keeper Application created using ReactJS with persistent storage throughout sessions.
+Notes keeper application created using ReactJS with persistent storage throughout sessions.

 ## Installation & Usage
 In the project directory, you can run: